Introduction to C++

 Abstract class

-is a class that has atleast one pure virtual function.
+is a class that has atleast one pure virtual

 Access specifier

-control the visibility status of the members of a class
+visibility status of the members of a class

 Address operator

-returns the address of a variable.
+address of a variable.

 Array

-is a collection of elements of the same type.
+collection of elements of the same type.

 Cin